-J&K: Two militants killed, five soldiers injured in Rajouri gunfight
+J&K: Four soldiers killed in Army camp attack, two militants shot dead

-The attack comes a day after the Jammu and Kashmir Police killed three militants
+Four soldiers were killed and another was injured in an attack on an Army post in Jammu and Kashmir’s Rajouri district on Thursday morning, the Hindustan Times reported.
+Two militants were shot dead during the attack.

-Two militants who were attempting to sneak into a post in the Rajouri district were killed in a gunfight on Thursday, the White Knight Corps said.
-Five soldiers were also injured in the attack.
+The dead soldiers were identified as Subedar Rajendra Prasad, and riflemen Manoj Kumar, Nishant Malik, and Lakshmanan D.

-“As reported by [the] army, someone tried to cross the fence of Army camp at Pargal near Budh Kanadi in Darhal area of Rajouri district early morning,” said Additional Director General of Police Mukesh Singh, the Hindustan Times reported.
+“As reported by [the] army, someone tried to cross the fence of Army camp at Pargal near Budh Kanadi in Darhal area of Rajouri district early morning,” said Additional Director General of Police Mukesh Singh, according to Hindustan Times.
 “Sentry on guard duty challenged and an exchange of fire took place.”

 More soldiers have been sent to the location of the gunfight, around 6 km from the police station in Darhal, he added.